azerothcore/mod-aoe-loot/.github/README.md

 # Important note

-The module is currently under development.
+The module is currently under development and is based on [the work of acidmanifesto](https://github.com/azerothcore/mod-aoe-loot/pull/2).
 Although, we believe that it works in almost all areas, since we have carried out tests and also received reports, from people who played in a group, people alone, people inside a dungeon (whether they entered by walking or used the module `mod-solo-lfg`), we do not rule out that an error may arise, so it is important that you help us test the content, and creating a report within the repository issues, in case you find a possible error .

 To work, the module requires updated versions of the emulator, since some hooks that have existed for a long time are used, but some hooks also had to be created for it.
 So check your version of the emulator, with the `.server info` command and make sure you use the most updated version of it.
 Inside the `data/sql` folder is a simple script that adds translations of the welcome message.
 You can add the remaining languages, and the script should run automatically if you have the default options enabled within the `worldserver.conf`, otherwise you may have to run them manually.